vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

-Title: Interview of Michael Natterer, GIMP maintainer, during WilberWeek 2017
+Title: An Interview with Michael Natterer, GIMP maintainer
 Date: 2017-02-27
 Category: News
 Authors: Jehan
-Slug: interview-michael-natterer-wilberweek-2017
+Status: draft
 Summary: Michael Natterer gets interviewed by other GIMP developers

 GIMP is [Free Software](https://www.gnu.org/philosophy/free-sw.html), but even before this, it is people: the ones who create it, the ones who create _with_ it… We don't have accurate statistics and we take pride on not gathering your data.
 Yet we know (because there are various other websites who have logged partial statistics over the years) that this is a widely used piece of software, by millions of people around the world.
 So wouldn't it be neat to meet some of the individuals who make this project come alive?

-Some people expect a huge company behind GIMP.
-This is not the case.
-GIMP has always been developed by a random bunch of people scattered around the world (just a handful at a time), most of them volunteers, and none full-time.
+Some people might expect that there's a huge company behind GIMP, but this is not the case.
+GIMP has always been developed by a handful of random people scattered around the world, most are volunteers and none of them work on it full-time.
 As an insider myself, I've wanted to launch a series of interviews with the many awesome people I've met since I started contributing.
-So who better to start with than our own benevolent dictator, GIMP maintainer, also the biggest code contributor: **Michael Natterer**, aka "mitch".
+So who better to start with than our own benevolent dictator, GIMP maintainer, and the biggest code contributor: **Michael Natterer**, aka "mitch".

-This interview was held on Friday, February 3, 2017, at around 3AM, after a day of hacking at [Wilber Week](https://www.gimp.org/news/2017/01/18/wilberweek-2017-announced/), next to the fireplace.
+This interview was held on Friday, February 3, 2017 at around 3AM in front of a fireplace and after a day of hacking at [Wilber Week](https://www.gimp.org/news/2017/01/18/wilberweek-2017-announced/).
-Next to us were several team members, amongst which Michael Schumacher (schumaml (S)) and Øyvind Kolås (pippin (P)) also asked questions.
+With us were several team members, including Michael Schumacher (schumaml (S)) and Øyvind Kolås (pippin (P)), who also asked questions.

 <figure>
 <img src="{filename}images/mitch-interview/mitch-interview-950w.jpg" alt='Mitch, the man, the myth, the legend'>